Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

-The EE achieved by different policies is shown in Fig. \ref{fig:EEq}, where the qualities of all the VoD users are the same (all six data layers are transmitted before playback).
-The results show that the heuristic policy is robust to the prediction uncertainty.
-Even when $q=0.5$, which leads to over 300\% prediction errors on the large scale channel gains at the end of the prediction window, the EE loss of heuristic policy is negligible.
+The EE achieved by different policies\footnote{We do not compare with the robust policies in \cite{Ramy2017TWC,Ramy2018GCT}.
+This is because existing methods can only reformulate non-deterministic linear constraints as deterministic constraints \cite{Aharon2009Robust}, but the constraint in \eqref{eq:Cst} is non-linear. } is shown in Fig. \ref{fig:EEq}, where the qualities of all the VoD users are the same (all six layers are transmitted before playback).
+Since the ideal policy is optimized under the assumption of perfect prediction of average channel gains, it is no longer optimal when the prediction is non-perfect.
+When $q$ is large, the heuristic policy outperforms the ideal policy.
+Even when $q=0.5$, which leads to over 300\% prediction errors on the average channel gains at the end of the prediction window, the EE loss of heuristic policy is negligible.

-\section{Conclusion}
+\section{{Conclusion}}